yalmip/yalmip.github.io/_posts/examples/2016-09-17-explicitmpc.md

 end
 ````

 Notice the minor changes needed compared to the one-shot solution.
-Important to understand is that the value function at step k will be a function in '''x{k}''', hence when it is used at k-1, it will be a function penalizing the predicted state.
+Important to understand is that the value function at step k will be a function in **x{k}**, hence when it is used at k-1, it will be a function penalizing the predicted state.
 Note that YALMIP automatically keeps track of convexity of the value function.
 Hence, for this example, no binary variables are introduced along the solution process.

 To study the development of the value function, we can plot them.